charisTheo/sendbird-moderation-dashboard/README.md

 npm run build
 ```

-> The output of the build command above will be under the `./docs` directory of the project root directory.
+> The output of the build command above will be under the `./web/build` directory.